robrides/methodoverloading/overloadOverride.md

 Let's take a look at the [StringBuilder](https://docs.oracle.com/javase/8/docs/api/java/lang/StringBuilder.html) class.

 Great, so what about overriding?

 Overriding happens in a parent class, child class relationship.
-The parent class has a method that does something general and the child class can override that method to customize the method to suit their needs.
+The parent class has a method that does something general and the child class can override that method customizing the method to suit their needs.

 Let's look at an example...